jbech-linaro/optee_docs/architecture/file_structure.rst

     * - /arch
       - Architecture and platform specific files

+    * - /include
+      - Header files of resources exported by the core

     * - /lib
       - Generic libraries that are likely to be replaced in a final product